vectordotdev/vector/docs/usage/configuration/sinks/http.md

 It is highly recommended that you do not lower value below the service's internal timeout, as this could create orphaned requests, pile on retries, and result in deuplicate data downstream.

-### Authentication

-HTTP authentication is controlled via the `Authorization` header which you can set with the `headers` option.
-For convenience, Vector also supports the `basic_auth.username` and `basic_auth.password` options which handle setting the `Authorization` header for the [base access authentication scheme][url.basic_auth].

 ## Troubleshooting